Cerne Abbas, St Mary's Church

 The tower was added in the late 15th century and is decorated with grotesque carvings.
 Look for a gargoyle near the south porch that acts as a chimney outlet for a fireplace in the priest's room.

 Over the porch entrance is a medieval carving of the Virgin Mary and the Christ Child.

-The oldest part of the church is the 14th century chancel.
-Look for a pair of original lancet windows by the altar, and a 14th century piscina set into the south chancel wall.
+The oldest part of the church is the 14th-century chancel.
+Look for a pair of original lancet windows by the altar, and a 14th-century piscina set into the south chancel wall.
 One either side of the altar are faded medieval wall paintings.
 On the south side is the Annunciation, while on the north is a series of four scenes from the life of St John the Baptist.
 There are more very faded wall paintings in the nave.

 The nave walls are covered with a fascinating series of Biblical texts made in 1679.
 Church records show that they were painted by an artist named Robert Ford, who was paid 12 guineas for his work.

 The font is 15th century, mounted on a modern base.
 It is topped by a painted wooden cover added in 1963.
-The informative church guidebook is proud to claim the Queen Elizabeth, the Queen Mother admired the font cover when she made an official visit to the village.
+The informative church guidebook is proud to claim that Queen Elizabeth, the Queen Mother admired the font cover when she made an official visit to the village.

 The beautifully carved pulpit and tester was made in 1640.
 The chancel screen is 15th century, with an arch inserted in 1870 so that worshippers in the nave could see the high altar.
 Over the arch is a royal coat of arms to Charles II, and three painted panels depicting the Ten Commandments.

 Between the nave and tower is a later wooden screen, built in 1749.